team-re-boot/genesis_ros/docs/algorithms/ppo.md

 ### command_config.yaml

+!!! note
+    This yaml file is optional for the experiment.

 ```yaml
 num_commands: 3 # number of commands
 lin_vel_x_range: [0.5, 0.5] # range of linear velocity in x direction